fhoekstra/home-ops/README.md

 ## TODO:

 * Set up backups for single rep volumes
-  - Set up NFS outside the cluster (ideally with [NixOS for easy setup of the NFS](https://search.nixos.org/options?channel=24.11&from=0&size=50&sort=relevance&type=packages&query=services.nfs), comin and sops-nix for GitOps in the same style as the Kubernetes cluster)
+  - Set up NFS outside the cluster (ideally with [NixOS for easy setup of the NFS](https://search.nixos.org/options?channel=24.11&from=0&size=50&sort=relevance&type=packages&query=services.nfs), comin for CD and sops-nix for secrets: GitOps in the same style as the Kubernetes cluster)
   - Set up [volsync](https://volsync.readthedocs.io/en/stable/) to keep backups there
   - Add a cloud object storage to volsync (planning to try [Intercolo](https://www.intercolo.net/en/object-storage), :eu:)
 * Set up external-dns to be able to expose services internally